a simple guide to managing rent arrears

 - Will this tenant look after and maintain my property?

 For the purposes of this guide we will focus on the first question.
-The Landlord Advice Team are often amazed by the number of landlords who do not carry out a credit check before offering a tenancy.
-This is amazing when an RLA credit check only costs £10.00 and the credit report is received back immediately.
+The RLA Advisors are often amazed by the number of landlords who do not carry out a credit check before offering a tenancy.
+This is amazing when an RLA credit check only costs £12.00 and the credit report is received back immediately.
 This report will provide an early snapshot of a prospective tenant's ability to pay the rent.
 If any doubts are raised by the report, further enquiries such as requesting sight of recent bank statements and proof of earnings can be made before committing to the tenancy.
-Increasingly, many landlords cover the cost of the credit check and the cost of protecting the tenant's deposit by including an administration charge of for example £25.00 on the tenancy agreement.